thegetty/ancient-glass/content/catalogue/cat-24.md

 Translucent dark blue body; opaque yellow and white decoration.
 Broad, horizontal rim-disk; wide, cylindrical neck; rudimentary shoulder; cylindrical body; flat bottom.
 Two opposing horizontal lugs below the shoulder.

-A thick white unmarvered thread is wound around the rim.
+A thick unmarvered white thread is wound around the rim.
 This thread has a very thin yellow layer on the side attached to the rim, and in one part there are some remains of a dark blue thread.
-On the upper part of the body, a yellowish-white thread—like the one around the rim—and a white thread are each wound once.
-Below these a white and a yellow marvered thread are spirally wound 17 times to the bottom and dragged 18 times upward and downward, forming a zigzag pattern.
+On the upper part of the body, a yellowish-white thread—like the one around the rim—and a white thread are each wound once and marvered.
+Below these a white and a yellow thread—both marvered—are spirally wound 17 times to the bottom and dragged 18 times upward and downward, forming a zigzag pattern.
 It is quite probable that all threads consist of a white and a yellow layer, which, depending on the way it was applied on the vessel, appear either white or yellow.

 ## Comments and Comparanda